Brined Buffalo Chicken Wings

 Make the wings:

-1. Smash 5 garlic cloves with the flat part of a chef’s knife and peel.
-Place in a large pot.
-Juice 1 medium lemon into the pot, then add the juiced lemon into the pot as well.
+1. Place 5 smashed and peeled garlic cloves in a large pot.
+Add the juice of 1 lemon, then add the juiced lemon into the pot as well.

 3. Add 2 1/2 pounds party chicken wings to the brine and stir to combine.
 Cover and refrigerate for at least 8 and up to 24 hours (the longer they brine, the saltier they will be).